Moving to Vancouver

-That said, once expats find a home in the city, they can begin to enjoy the outdoor lifestyle that residents regularly prioritise; spend the summer boating, kayaking, swimming and surfing along the beaches and waterways of Broken Island, Vancouver Island and Burrard Inlet.
+That said, once expats find a home in Vancouver, they can begin to enjoy the outdoor lifestyle that residents regularly prioritise; spending the summer boating, kayaking, swimming and surfing along the beaches and waterways of Vancouver Island and Burrard Inlet.
 Hiking and mountain biking are also popular activities in the countless city parks, forests and local mountains.

 Furthermore, Vancouver is one of the world’s food capitals, boasting many high-quality dining experiences.
 With so many culinary traditions to draw upon, eating out in Vancouver is a varied and relatively inexpensive affair.
 The city is obsessed with its restaurants, and locals make a regular habit out of trying new venues to wine and dine.
 The Granville area is famous for its eateries, art galleries and markets.
 Take a walk down 10th Avenue or Broadway to find shopping options that match any world class destination.
 All this is within a stone's throw of the city's best beaches.

 Vancouver has an efficient transport system consisting of buses, ferries and the SkyTrain.
 The residents of the city take a relaxed attitude to living.
 Canadians often comment that Vancouver makes a welcome change from the hustle and bustle of Toronto life.

 The crime rate in Vancouver is low by global standards.
 A possible downside is the decidedly low-key nightlife which party-goers might find a little dull.
-All in all though, most expats report that living in Vancouver is a treat, with many taking the plunge and resettling on a permanent basis.
+All in all though, most expats report that living in Vancouver is a treat, with many taking the plunge and settling on a permanent basis.